The following Features will allow you to add Tasks to the current Task List.

 Example:

-load DukeSave01 Outcome:
+load DukeSave01

 The current Task List will be set to the Task List as saved in the DukeSave01.txt file under the DukeSaveFiles directory.